HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/dxclient.md

 |                                               | `dxclient manage-dam-staging start-staging-resync` |
 |                                               | `dxclient manage-dam-staging delete-staging-mismatch` |

-All other DXClient operations are not supported at this time and are planned to be included in future releases.
-This statement is not a guarantee of future releases or their features.
+All other DXClient operations are not supported at this time.